US Cash Products-Gulf gasoline up on refinery CDU upset

 75,000 barrel per day (bpd) crude distillation unit at its 405,000 bpd Whiting,

-Chicago ultra-low sulfur diesel lost some of its steam and was seen 2.00
+Chicago ultra-low sulfur diesel lost some of its steam and was seen a cent a

-cents a gallon lower at 18.00 cents over futures, following its 9.50-cent rally

-In the New York Harbor market, M2 conventional gasoline rose about 1.00 cent
+In the New York Harbor market, M2 conventional gasoline rose about 2.00

 For more refinery news, please go to